chase-cobb/BulletHeck-Unity/README.md

 ## Documentation
 Documentation has been provided in the form of html exported from Doxygen.
 Look in the Docs/html folder and open index.html to view the documentation.
 There is plenty of room for improvement, so submit issues for any documentation errors or shortcomings and they will get resolved.

+## Releases
+Check the [Releases](https://github.com/chase-cobb/BulletHeck-Unity/releases) page for the unitypackage and documentation.